 - Certificate awarded at end of course.

-- Free Grading at end of course.
+- Free grading to red belt at the end of the course.

 - No special clothing necessary.

 - 20 spaces allocated on a first come first served basis.

 - Place secured on receipt of enrolment form

 - Over 16s only, suitable for all abilities